kriogenia/sotoestevezdev/README.md

 * Blog
   * My last medium posts
   * Twoots on Mastodon?
-* Loading spinner on scroll
 * Intermediate animation
-* Add tooltips to images
 * Arrow to the next section
 * Topbar
   * Links to sections